Alimzhan Tokhtakhunov: FBI investigation

 In 2013, Tokhtakhunov was charged with running an illegal gambling ring based in the United States.

 According to ABC News, he was caught up in an FBI investigation of "a sophisticated Russian organized crime money-laundering network that operated out of unit 63A in Trump Tower in New York."
 According to federal prosecutors, "his is the top of the top of the top in organized crime in Russia."

-The FBI investigation led to a federal grand jury indictment of more than 30 people, including Vadim Trincher, Molly Bloom, Helly Nahmad, and Tokhtakhounov, who escaped arrest and remains a fugitive from American justice.
+The FBI investigation led to a federal grand jury indictment of more than 30 people, including Vadim Trincher, Anatoly "Tony" Golubchik also spelled Golubczyk, Molly Bloom, Helly Nahmad, and Tokhtakhounov, who escaped arrest and remains a fugitive from American justice.
 For his support of the illicit operation, Tokhtakhunov allegedly received more than $12 million by the Taiwanchik-Trincher Organization from December 2011 to February 2013.

-The U.S. State Department is offering a $4 million reward for Tokhtakhunov's arrest.
+The U.S. State Department was offering a $4 million reward for Tokhtakhunov's arrest as of 2022.

 Personal

 Alimzhan Tokhtakhunov hides in Russia.
-He lives in Lapino at Rublovka village which is located near the Rublevo-Uspenskoye highway (Рублево-Успенское шоссе) Route A106 beyond the Moscow Ring Road 30 km west of Moscow.
+He lives in Lapino at Rublyovka village which is located near the Rublevo-Uspenskoye highway (Рублево-Успенское шоссе) Route A106 beyond the Moscow Ring Road 30 km west of Moscow.

 Family

-In 2013 he was sued by young 24 years old Yulia Malik with whom he previously had a relationship and fathered 2 daughters.
-Mrs. Yulia Malik asked the court to return her daughters back from Tokhtakhunov to hear.
+In 2013, he was sued by 24-year-old Yulia Malik with whom he previously had a relationship and fathered 2 daughters.
+Mrs. Yulia Malik asked the court to return her daughters back from Tokhtakhunov to her.
 The court have allegedly sided with her.

-Tokhtakhunov has 4 children, one son, and three daughters. the oldest one which is Lola.
+Tokhtakhunov has four children, one son, and three daughters.
 As of 2019 she was living in the US.
 His son Dmitry was born out of wedlock.
-Dmitry had 2 children born in 2019.
+Dmitry had two children born in 2019.